ucsd-cse131-f19/ucsd-cse131-f19.github.io/pa2/index.md

         which becomes the return pointer
       - Performs an unconditional `jmp` to the provided label

-    `call` does not affect `ebp`, which the program must maintain on its own.
+    `call` does not affect `rbp`, which the program must maintain on its own.

 - `IShr`, `ISar`, `IShl`: Bit shifting operations